Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Lower-body strength

-A real, modest bump in max strength (esp. legs) across 17 studies — the most solid performance finding.
+A real, modest bump in max strength (esp. legs) across 17 studies, 317 people — the most solid performance finding.

 Homocysteine

-Reliably lowers this blood marker at 4–6 g/day — but see the catch below.
+Reliably lowers this blood marker — the largest pooled analysis to date (62 studies).

 Where Betaine's Evidence Stands